jamaldeen09/jamaldeen09-auth-microservice/ReadMe.md

 For your frontend, use Vercel.

-🔁 Always set CORS origin to your frontend domain (e.g. https://auth-demo.vercel.app) and cookie.sameSite to "none" with secure: true if you’re serving over HTTPS.
+🔁 Always set CORS origin to your frontend domain (e.g. https://auth-frontend-jade.vercel.app)

 ---
 sequenceDiagram